itumeleng96/ECE_Design/README.md

 Mapulane
 Tlotlisang Lekena

-Process for single SONAR Pinger Implementation According to Group 8
+Process for single SONAR Pinger Implementation By Group 8 Saved in the 1D-Sonar Pinger folder

 _Transmit a chirp pulse_